Facilities & Frequently Asked Questions

 WIFI

-You can access wi-fi throughout the Chateau, although if lots of people are using it simultaneously it can be a bit slow.
+You can access wi-fi on the ground floor of the Chateau, although if lots of people are using it simultaneously it can be a bit slow.

 SWIMMING POOL